 Everyone fortunate enough to have a savings account knows it’s a blessing during hard times.
-Texas is fortunate to have a large savings account in its Economic Stabilization Fund, created to prevent or reduce sudden massive cuts to schools, health care and other state services.
-Short-sighted tax cuts and diversions in recent legislative sessions mean that lawmakers have reduced General Revenue available to write the two-year state budget by at least $10 billion — independent of revenue changes due to oil and gas prices.
-But ideological arguments for not spending any of the Fund should not prevent state leaders from tapping the account when needed to maintain state services.
+Texas is fortunate to have a large savings account in its Economic Stabilization Fund (often called the Rainy Day Fund), created to prevent or reduce sudden massive cuts to schools, health care and other state services.

 Since 1989, the State Constitution has required that a portion of oil and gas production taxes go into the Economic Stabilization Fund (ESF).
 Many states have a cash reserve, but Texas has the largest in the country.
-With a supermajority vote, the legislature can use the Fund as general revenue in the current or next budget cycle.
-The Texas Constitution also authorizes the Comptroller to make temporary transfers out of the Fund to make up for a General Revenue deficit.
+The Texas Constitution authorizes the Comptroller to make temporary transfers out of the Fund to make up for a General Revenue deficit.
+With a supermajority vote, the Legislature can use the Fund as General Revenue in the current or next budget cycle.

 The Fund receives a transfer of at least one-half of 75 percent of the prior year’s oil and gas severance tax collections that exceed what each of those taxes generated in 1987.
 Starting with fiscal year 2015, the remainder of that 75 percent goes to the State Highway Fund.
 Before 2015 the Fund received all of the transfer.

-The Fund balance is projected to reach $10.5 billion by the end of Fiscal 2018—a record high.
-Natural gas tax deposits were a major source of revenue for the Fund from 2002 to 2009; oil severance taxes were more important from 2013 to 2016.
-By the end of fiscal 2019, $11.2 billion will be available in the Fund.
+The Fund balance is projected to reach $15.4 billion by the end of fiscal year 2021.
+Natural gas tax deposits were a major source of revenue for the Fund from 2002 to 2010; oil severance taxes became much more important starting in 2012.